fatbrain1/Thinking-Coin-Education/docs/partners-invitation.md

 - Gain recognition as an innovator in global education.
 - Contribute to an equitable learning system.

-Contact us at [your-email] to collaborate.
+Contact us at [mansjobs@icloud.com] to collaborate.